google/floog/README.md

 ## Disclaimer

 This is not an officially supported Google product.
+This is also not an official Flickr project.